crunchex/up1_robot/README.md

 # Packages #

- - up1_bringup : Bringup launch files and scripts.
+ - up1_bringup : Bringup (installation and first-time setup) launch files and scripts.
- - up1_base : Hardware driver for communicating with the onboard MCU.
-(TODO)
+ - up1_hardware : Controllers, drivers, and interfaces to the UP1 hardware modules.

 # Other #